 Medicare COVID-19 Vaccine Shot Payment

-These rates reflect updated information about the costs involved in administering the COVID-19 vaccine for different types of providers and suppliers and the additional resources you need to safely and appropriately administer the vaccine.
+These rates reflect updated information about the costs involved in administering the COVID-19 vaccine for different types of providers and the additional resources you need to safely and appropriately administer the vaccine.

-For all COVID-19 vaccine payment rates listed above, we also geographically adjust the rates based on where you administer the vaccine.
+For all COVID-19 vaccine administration payment rates listed above, we also geographically adjust the rates based on where you administer the vaccine.
+Starting January 1, 2023, we’ll also annually update the COVID-19 vaccine administration payment rates to reflect changes in costs related to administering preventive vaccines.

-Effective June 8, 2021, Medicare’s additional payment amount for administering the COVID-19 vaccine in the home for certain Medicare patients is $35 per dose.
+Effective June 8, 2021, Medicare provided an additional payment amount for administering the COVID-19 vaccine in the home for certain Medicare patients.
+The end of the PHE doesn’t affect this additional payment amount, and it will continue through CY 2023.

-We pay the $35 amount in addition to the standard administration amount (approximately $40 per dose), for a total payment of approximately $75 for a single-dose vaccine or $150 for both doses of a 2-dose vaccine, when administered in the home.
+For CY 2023, Medicare pays approximately $36 in addition to the standard administration amount (approximately $40 per COVID-19 vaccine dose) for a total payment of approximately $76 for a vaccine dose administered in a patient's home.
 We also geographically adjust the additional amount and administration rate based on where you administer the vaccine.
+Starting January 1, 2023, we’ll also annually update the additional in-home payment rate for administering the COVID-19 vaccine to reflect changes in costs related to administering preventive vaccines.

-We established this $35 payment amount on a preliminary basis to ensure access to COVID-19 vaccines during the PHE.
+We established the additional payment amount to ensure access to COVID-19 vaccines during the PHE.
 We continue to evaluate the needs of Medicare patients and these policies, and we'll address them in the future, as needed.

 When Can I Get the Additional In-Home Payment for Administering the COVID-19 Vaccine?